Skip to main content

 Assignment of Benefits, or AOB, is a legal agreement between a patient and a healthcare provider.
 When a patient signs an AOB form, they’re giving permission for their health insurance company to pay the provider directly.
 Without this form, the insurance company might send the reimbursement check to the patient instead, who then has to pass it on to us.

 In practical terms, it means less chasing payments and more efficient cash flow for the practice.
 The patient still receives an Explanation of Benefits (EOB), but we, the provider, get paid straight from the insurer.
+This is an important part of how medical billing works.

 Why is assignment of benefits important in medical billing?